RonSijm/RonSijm.Blazyload/README.md

 So his solution creates a `ServiceProxy` / `ServiceLocator` that is not lazy-loaded, which he can inject in the non-lazy loaded project, and use it to locate services

 There are plenty of [articles](https://freecontent.manning.com/the-service-locator-anti-pattern/) that outline why the service locator is an anti-pattern, so I didn't like that solution.
-(No critisism to Peter, there was no easy out-of-the-box way in Blazor to fix dependency injection without a service locator (until now :smile:))
+(No criticism to Peter, there was no easy out-of-the-box way in Blazor to fix dependency injection without a service locator (until now :smile:))

 # Getting started: